Tahoe Paradise Park Reinventing Itself- Article by Lake Tahoe News

 WASHINGTON (June 21, 2017): Existing-home sales rebounded in May following a notable decline in April.
 Low inventory levels helped propel the median sales price to a new high.
 While pushing down the median days a home is on the market to a new low; according to the National Association of Realtors®.
 All major regions except for the Midwest saw an increase in sales last month.
 Click here read more or to Check out our recent Housing Trends eNewsletter

 Tahoe Regional Planning Agency News Update:

-The Tahoe Transportation District, Federal Highway Administration, and the Tahoe Regional Planning Agency released the US 50/South Shore Community Revitalization Project joint environmental document on Monday, April 24 for public comment.
-Five project alternatives have been evaluated; three include the realignment of US Highway 50, a fourth is an elevated pedestrian bridge over the current US Highway 50 alignment in the casino corridor.
+The Tahoe Transportation District, Federal Highway Administration, and the TRPA released the Project document on Monday, April 24 for public comment.
+Five of the project alternatives have been evaluated.
+3 alternatives include the realignment of US Highway 50.
+A fourth alternative is an elevated pedestrian bridge.
+The bridge would be over the current US Highway 50 alignment in the casino corridor.
 There is also a no-build option.
 The realignment would assist in rerouting through traffic and create a vibrant and a safer, walkable commercial downtown area.
-The proposed project, alternative B, realigns US Highway 50 near Stateline with four lanes along Lake Parkway East behind Harrah’s, MontBleu and the Village Shopping Center (formerly the Crescent V), while converting the artery through the casino core into one lane in each direction with center left turn pockets, with thoroughfares re-connecting at Pioneer Trail in California.
+The proposed project, alternative B, realigns US Highway 50 near Stateline.
+With four lanes along Lake Parkway East behind Harrah’s, MontBleu and the Village Shopping Center (formerly the Crescent V).
+While converting the artery through the casino core into one lane in each direction; with center left turn pockets, with thoroughfares re-connecting at Pioneer Trail in California.

 Click here to read more and download the draft environmental document.